 Silver Lake Recreation Area

 Explore dazzling formations of limestone stalactites and escape the summer heat underground at the Marianna Caverns, where the natural temperature is sure to cool you down.
-The nearby Chipola River and Blue Hole Springs also provide visitors an opportunity to go fishing, canoeing, or boating.
+The nearby Chipola River and Blue Hole Springs also allow visitors to go fishing, canoeing, or boating.
 It’s the perfect way to spend a hot summer day.